isage/Adrenaline/docs/src/XX-Changelog.md

 - Patch libcrypt for custom or converted PS1 game/apps
 - Add image overlay filter for PS1 game/apps
 - Add `Memory Stick Cache` to speedup I/O operations in the Memory Stick drive (`ms0`)
+- Add `Use Graphic Engine 2` and `Use Media Engine 2` advanced CFW options
 - "Fix" manual double launch on first install
 - Fix wrongly module privilege level reset on official apps and set it to user privilege level on homebrews
   - Fix `SenseMe` launch error